zanemooney/prs695-una-alumni/README.md

 5. **DELETE** users to ensure no unauthorized users may enter the Board of Trustee's page (to the best of our abilities).

-For proof of concept, we developed Option 2 despite choosing Option 1.
+For proof of concept, we developed Option 2 despite the customer choosing Option 1.
 The files can be found [here](https://github.com/zanemooney/prs695-una-alumni/tree/main/existingCode/testCRUD).
 A render may be created for visual purposes.

 ## Capstone Potential: